Famous Residents # 21: Residing at St Magnus Martyr

 The Sealy Family: One of the most interesting tombs in the graveyard is the Sealy Tomb.
 This is a Coade stone tomb of fine quality made in 1808 by Sealy and Coade.
 John Sealy (d.
 1813) was a cousin of Eleanor Coade and was made a partner in the factory c.1798.
 This factory in Lambeth invented a high quality, durable artificial stone made from a 'secret' mixture of materials.

 The old church now houses The Garden Museum.

-Oranges and Lemons said the bells of St Clement, and on or around the 31st of March each year an Orange and Lemon service takes place.
+Oranges and Lemons said the bells of St Clement.
+On or around the 31st of March each year an Orange and Lemon service takes place.
 The church is situated in the centre of the busy Strand by the law courts and a stone's throw from the Covent Garden the old fruit and veg market.
 St Clement was first built in the ninth century by the Danish community and in 1040 Harold Harefoot the son of King Canute was buried here.
-Rebuilt by William the conqueror, and again by Sir Christopher Wren 1681, the steeple being added in 1719 by James Gibbs.
-During the 17th to 19th centuries many people were buried in the crypt and the chain hanging on the crypt wall was used to secure the coffin lids against body-snatchers.
+Rebuilt by William the Conqueror, and again by Sir Christopher Wren 1681, the steeple being added in 1719 by James Gibbs.
+During the 17th to 19th centuries, many people were buried in the crypt and the chain hanging on the crypt wall was used to secure the coffin lids against body-snatchers.